Postman-Student-Program/postman-submission-checker-api/README.md

 #### Deploy

-Host on Heroku or Glitch, etc. Set up necessary env vars.
+Set up necessary env vars (`TEST_COLLECTION_URL`).

+In order to start the server run:

+`yarn build && yarn serve`

+This compiles the TypeScript, copies the schema.yaml file (used to validate requests), and starts the node server.

 #### Hit API